-The door and lamppost of the gothic university church were an inspiration for by C.S.
+The door and lamppost of the gothic university church were an inspiration for Narnia by C.S.
 Lewis.

 How many items can you find in the Radcliffe Camera?
+11 million

 Oxford lays claim to the largest system in the UK.